brochier/gvnr/README.md

 ### To run the experiments presented in the paper:

 You need python 3.6 installed on your computer with pip.
-Then run in a new environnement:
+Optionnaly create a new environnement (with conda):

+    conda create --name gvnr python=3.6 pip

+Then run:

     git clone https://github.com/brochier/gvnr
     cd gvnr
     pip install -r requirements.txt